scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 TwoPhaseCommitTransaction tx1 = manager.resume("<transaction ID>")
 ```

-It is useful when you execute a transaction across multiple endpoints.
-For example, let's see you have two services that have the following interfaces:
+For example, let's say you have two services that have the following endpoints:

 ```java
 interface ServiceA {